Sumbawa Besar: Education

 Sumbawa Besar has various public schools and one private Catholic school.

 A university was founded in 1998, Universitas Samawa ("UNSA"; "Samawa University"), across the Brang Biji River to the west of the city centre.
 The study programs include Management Finance and Banking (D3), Mechanical Engineering (D3), Civil Engineering (D3 & S1), Physics, Agronomy, Administration, Economy, Food Science, and Education (S1).

 Climate

 Sumbawa Besar has a tropical savanna climate (Aw) with moderate to little rainfall from April to November and heavy rainfall from December to March.

 Surroundings

 The village of Poto, about 12 km east of Sumbawa Besar, is known for its traditional architecture and ikat weaving.

 Air Beling, a waterfall with a height of 50 m, is near the village of Semamung, and is located in a forest previously used as royal hunting grounds.

 Mount Tambora, an active stratovolcano whose 1815 eruption was one of the world’s most powerful, lies 40 km to the northeast of Sumbawa Besar.

 The Batu Bulan Dam was built from 1998–2003 with financial aid from Japan, and is used for the irrigation of 5,576 hectares of land.

 Culture

 Regional Specialties

-Sumbawa has several regional specialties, these includes:
+Sumbawa has several regional specialties, these include: